nmarks99/avr-rust-examples/README.md

 # nano-hal
-A simple hardware abstraction layer written from in Rust for the ATMega328p microcontroller/Arduino Nano board.
+A simple hardware abstraction layer written in Rust for the ATMega328p microcontroller/Arduino Nano board.

 ## What this project tries to be: